danvet/danvet.github.io/_drafts/upstream-too-little-too-late.md

 contained enough and therefore customer will not or even can not upgrade.
-For some hardware upstreaming early enough is possible, but graphics simply moves too fast: By the time the upstreamed driver is actually in shipping distros, it's already one generation behind.
+For some hardware upstreaming early enough is possible, but graphics simply moves too fast: By the time the upstreamed driver is actually in shipping distros, it's already one hardware generation behind.
 And missing almost a year of tuning and performance improvements.
 Worse it's not just new hardware, but also GL and Vulkan versions that won't work on older kernels due to missing features, fragementing the ecosystem further.